PawseySC/pawsey-spack-config/README.md

 * `examples/`: deployment examples and tests
 * `examples/joey_sprint/`: team sprints on Joey

 ## Useful tips

 * check spec first before install.
 Use `spack spec -I` to see what will be installed.
+* When playing with compiler flags or compilers, use `spack spec -I` and `spack spec -I --reuse` to see if there are significant changes to the packages that will be installed.
+Reuse is quite good at reducing the number of dependencies that will be installed.
+Remember that compiler flags are propagated to dependencies, which may not be desirable.
+An example is debugging, where it is unlikely that debugging symbols are required for libraries.
+* Beware of `spack load` as it will edit `PATH` and `LD_LIBRARY_PATH` with not just the package being loaded but all the dependencies (despite spack using rpaths).
+This can cause issues when running codes like gdb.

+### Testing Modules

+Current modules.yaml and the template rely on additional features of spack found in the feature/improved-lmod-modules (https://github.com/PawseySC/spack/tree/feature/improved-lmod-modules)
+The update provides extra tokens that can be used when creating the module name and also extra keywords to the template.